 Conclusion: Will the mysterious COVID testing site vanish without a trace?

-Although RIOC refuses answering any questions about the business and both elected officials and board members whistle by, we’ve submitted a FOIL request for all relevant information.
+Although RIOC refuses to answer any questions about the business and both elected officials and board members whistle by, we’ve submitted a FOIL request for all relevant information.

 But don’t expect much soon.

-COVID’s given RIOC licence for even more foot-dragging, and evidence suggests they’ve adopted the Cuomo standard of partial responses and endless delay.
+COVID’s given RIOC license for even more foot-dragging, and evidence suggests they’ve adopted the Cuomo standard of partial responses and endless delay.
 Albany’s corruption may be ours.

 But the Roosevelt Island Daily will keep asking until we get as much as we can.